wp-plugins/zedity/readme.txt

 **Why more and more people are using Zedity:**

-* **Very Easy for Everyone!**: with no technical skills required, you can design completely visually, with full drag and drop!
-You can forget about any need for coding!
+* **Very Easy for Everyone!**: Zedity enables everyone, with no technical skill required, to create any desired content as easily as doing it with a pen and paper.
+Now creating your posts and pages is a pleasure: forget about struggling with the code!

 * **Total Design Freedom!**: unprecedented flexibility and possibilities to create any content you need.
 With no more constraints, you're free to unleash your creativity!